culled/CocoEngine/README.md

 A `ResourceManager` is used to hold and access shared resources, such as meshes, textures, and more within the engine.
 Resources can also be saved and loaded from disk.

 #### Static Runtime Typing
-Systems can opt-in to static runtime typing scheme that enables typing and polymorphic information to be derived about them.
+Systems can opt in to static runtime typing scheme that enables typing and polymorphic information to be derived about them.
 Through a few simple macro lines, types are automatically registered to the system at startup.

 #### Event System
 An event system is provided that allows subscribers to listen to events and execute functions when those events are invoked.
 Events can also "handled", which prevents them from dispatching to other listeners.